-If the student fails to appear for the formal hearing, a hearing may proceed and sanctions may be imposed as determined appropriate.
-The date of the hearing may be continued at the sole discretion of the Hearing Panel, for good cause as determined and at the Hearing Panels' sole discretion.
+If the student fails to appear for the formal hearing, a hearing may proceed, and sanctions may be imposed as determined appropriate.
+The date of the hearing may be continued for good cause at the sole discretion of the Hearing Officer.